semgrep/semgrep-docs/docs/getting-started.md

     semgrep -e '$X == $X' --lang=py path/to/src
     ```

-###

-See [CLI Reference](../cli-usage/) for command line options and exit codes.

-When you use the Semgrep Registry for any ruleset (like the auto ruleset above), [usage metrics](../metrics) are collected.
+NOTE: When you use the Semgrep Registry for any ruleset (like the auto ruleset above), [usage metrics](../metrics) are collected.

+### Next steps

+Here are some additional resources you may now use:

+- See [CLI Reference](../cli-usage/) for command line options and exit codes.
-Visit [Running rules](../running-rules/) to learn more or try Semgrep on known vulnerable test projects:
+- Visit [Running rules](../running-rules/) to learn more or try Semgrep on known vulnerable test projects:

 <details><summary>Expand for sample projects! 🎉</summary>
 <p>